cocodelabs/znc-palaver/README.md

 When upgrading the module to a newer version be sure to run `/msg *status unloadmod palaver` before you copy the updated module into place.
-Without doing this, you may experiance an issue where you will be unable to load the update version correctly without restarting ZNC.
+Without doing this, you may experience an issue where you will be unable to load the update version correctly without restarting ZNC.

 ## Debugging